 Ride the Carousel on the National Mall – A small carousel is tucked away right by the Smithsonian Castle.
 Rides cost $3.50 per person.
 Our boys decided the bench seat was where the fun was at!

-The Eastern Market is a bit off the beaten path, but if you’re in the mood to browse handicrafts and fresh produce on a Saturday or Sunday, it’s a great little stop.
+The Eastern Market is a bit off the beaten path.
+If you’re in the mood to browse handicrafts and fresh produce on a Saturday or Sunday, it’s a great little stop.
 There’s plenty of cafes and restaurants around too!

-If you’re looking for a church to attend, Graceway Baptist Church is right near the Eastern Market, and is a brand new fellowship in the area!
+If you’re looking for a church to attend, Graceway Baptist Church is right near the Eastern Market, and is a newer fellowship in the area!

 Eat at Founding Farmers – There’s so many great eateries in a big city like DC.
 We actually didn’t eat out often, but one stop we made a point to eat at was the Farm-to-Table restaurant Founding Farmers.
 We had a scrumptious breakfast of fluffy pancakes, light-as-air waffles, savory leek potato hash and more yumminess.
 The food was so fresh and delicious!
 I can’t wait to go back!
-(Note: photo above isn’t at Founding Farmers itself but the building next to it has a cool waterfall right down the side!
-Plus, check out the cute t-shirts the boys colored before our trip!).
+(Check out the cute t-shirts the boys colored before our trip!).

 Have you ever traveled to Washington DC with young children?
 Tell me what we missed!
 We want to go again and hit a few more spots!